Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: DAPMAV Framework

+Exploring the interconnectedness of topics illuminates the intricate relationships among thematic elements in the discourse.
+Researchers may employ multiple techniques to assess these relationships.
+Correlations between topics may be explored through quantitative methods, with closely correlated topics often emerging in the same documents.
+Alternatively, the network-based approach to topic modelling introduces a hierarchical stochastic block model (hSBM) that captures interactions between topics through a matrix of community-to-community interactions \cite{gerlach2018network,peixoto2014hierarchical,peixoto2017nonparametric}.
+This matrix captures the likelihood of edges between and within topic communities, unveiling the intricate relationships between topics within a structured network.
+By probing these relationships, researchers gain insights into themes that shape discourse patterns, which may help to reveal deeper insights into patient experience and the connections between different areas.

-Visualising topic interactions allows for the exploration of related themes.
-Topic interactions may be found in multiple ways.
-The network's approach to topic modelling uses a hierarchical stochastic block model (hSBM), and inherently captures topic interactions through a matrix of community-to-community interactions \cite{gerlach2018network,peixoto2014hierarchical,peixoto2017nonparametric}.
-This matrix tells the probability of edges between and within communities.
-Topic interactions may alternatively be found through their correlations.
-An effective way to quickly visualise these interactions is to convert the interactions into a measure of dissimilarity and produce a topic map by performing a dimension reduction of the high-dimensional topic interaction data down to two dimensions.
-Traditional approaches such as principal components analysis (PCA) and multidimensional scaling (MDS) attempt to preserve the pairwise distance structure of the high-dimensional data in a lower-dimensional projection.
-Modern approaches such as t-distributed stochastic neighbour embedding (t-SNE) and uniform manifold approximation (UMAP), which focus on preserving local distances, not global distances, typically perform well, especially when viewing local structures.
-These approaches may not be as appropriate as MDS when the importance is on considering the global structure \cite{cox2008multidimensional, van2008visualizing,mcinnes2018umap}.
+An effective way to quickly visualise these interactions is to create a topic map.
+This can be done by converting the interactions into a measure of dissimilarity and performing a dimension reduction of the high-dimensional topic interaction data down to two dimensions to be plotted.
+Such a map illustrates thematic relationships through spatial distances between topics, revealing clusters and patterns indicative of the underlying thematic structure.
+By offering a consolidated view of collective patient experience, this representation can help to communicate the core themes of patient experience to practitioners, researchers, and stakeholders.
+Traditional dimension reduction approaches such as principal component analysis (PCA) \cite{wold1987principal} and multidimensional scaling (MDS) \cite{kruskal1978multidimensional} attempt to preserve the pairwise distance structure of the high-dimensional data in a lower-dimensional projection.
+Modern approaches such as t-distributed stochastic neighbour embedding (t-SNE) \cite{van2008visualizing} and uniform manifold approximation (UMAP) \cite{mcinnes2018umap}, which focus on preserving local distances, not global distances, typically perform well, especially when viewing local structures.
+These approaches may not be as appropriate as MDS when the importance is on considering the global structure \cite{cox2008multidimensional}.